BugSmith/TimeFun-Sniper-Bot/README.md

 This is a bot that monitors Twitter and automatically buys time coins on the time.fun website.

-> **Development Status**: ?
-Auto-buying functionality is complete and tested successfully. ?
-Twitter monitoring functionality is still under development.
+> **Development Status**: [COMPLETE] Auto-buying functionality is complete and tested successfully.
+[IN PROGRESS] Twitter monitoring functionality is still under development.

 ## Features